-The current mode control scheme of the LMQ664x0-Q1 devices allows operation over a wide range of output capacitance.
+The current mode control scheme of the LMR436x0-Q1 devices allows operation over a wide range of output capacitance.
 The output capacitor bank is usually limited by the load transient requirements and stability rather than the output voltage ripple.
-Refer to Table 9-1 for typical output capacitor values for 3.3-V and 5-V output voltages.
-Based on Table 9-1, for a 3.3-V output design, the user can choose the recommended $2 \times 22$ - $\mu$ F ceramic output capacitor for this example.
+Refer to Table 9-1 for typical output capacitor value for 3.3-V and 5-V output voltages.
+Based on Table 9-1, for a 3.3-V output design, you can choose the recommended 2 × 22- μ F ceramic output capacitor for this example.
 For other designs with other output voltages, WEBENCH can be used as a starting point for selecting the value of output capacitor.